• Skip to primary navigation

 HOW TO MAKE THE BEST LACTATION COOKIES RECIPE:

-• Make the flax "egg" - blend flaxmeal with water and let it sit to hyrdrate and thicken.
+• Make the flax "egg" - blend flaxmeal with water and let it sit to hydrate and thicken.
 This will be the binding agent for the cookies as well as provide so much nutrition!

 • Melt coconut oil - melt it down and then let it cool before moving forward.